 If you don’t believe me, I completely understand.
-It’s not easy to find a good healthy cookies recipe- it took me 5 times to get this recipe right!
-BUT, they are 11-year old boy approved, so if that doesn’t convince you to give them a try, I don’t know what will!
-So please, try to find some time in between making your ten batches of Christmas shaped sugar cookies (what, you don;t make ten batches?), and whip up a batch of the Secretly Healthy Chocolate Brownie Cookies.
+It’s not easy to find a good healthy cookies recipe- it took me at least 5 times to get this recipe right!
+BUT, they are 11-year old boy approved, so if that doesn’t convince you to give them a try, I don’t know what will.
+So please, try to find some time in between making your ten batches of holiday themed sugar cookies (what, you don’t make ten batches?), and whip up a batch of these Secretly Healthy Chocolate Brownie Cookies.

 - 1 can no-salt-added black beans, rinsed well

-- 1.5 T. peanut butter/nut butter of choice
+- 1.5 Tbsp. peanut butter/nut butter of choice

 - pinch of cinnamon